ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for revision r0p0 of the CPU, and is fixed in r1p0.

+-  ``ERRATA_A65_1227419``: This applies errata 1227419 workaround to Cortex-A65
+   CPU.
+This needs to be enabled only for revision r0p0 and r1p0 of the CPU and is fixed in r1p1.

 For Cortex-A72, the following errata build flags are defined :

 -  ``ERRATA_A72_859971``: This applies errata 859971 workaround to Cortex-A72